 - ¡Puchica!
 (Gee!
 Good!
 Yeah!)

-Visit the Compassion blog to learn more about our work in El Salvador.
+Visit the Compassion blog to learn more about life in El Salvador and our work in El Salvador.

 ||Spanish, Nahua (among some Amerindians)